Joggins Formation: Hydrology

 Palaeobotanical research at the Joggins Formation suggests vegetation played a vital role in maintaining the ecosystem's water balance and shaping the waterways of Palaeozoic Joggins.
-The deep roots of tree-like plants like lycopsids and calamitaceaens stabilized river banks and formed river bars.
+The underground system (Stigmaria) of tree-like plants such as Lepidodendrales lycopsids and calamitaceaens had rhizomes that stabilized river banks and formed river bars.
 This behaviour is more common in younger deposits of the Joggins Formation than in older strata.
 Gymnosperm forests covered much of the alluvial plains and the basin-margin highlands and were occasionally devastated by forest fires, possibly a result of high atmospheric oxygen.
 Conditions in the wetlands resembled those of some modern waterways, as commented on by John William Dawson: